ColorlibHQ/Activello/readme.md

 #### Changelog

+= 1.3.4
+* Structured data missing hatom author
+* Allow theme to display more than 2 sub level menus

 = 1.3.2
 * Added a new Blog Layout
 * Added option to show all categories in the blog page